Top Questions About Our Film Transfer Services

 Q. Can you put background music on my silent film?

 Yes.
-You can choose from 5 music themes at no additional charge: Easy Listening, Light Classical, 50′s & 60′s Rock ‘n Roll, 40′ and 50′s Big Band.
-You can also bring in CDs of your own choice music to put in the background for a small extra fee.
+You can choose from 4 playlist at no additional charge: Easy Listening, Light Classical, 50’s & 60’s Rock ‘n Roll, 40’ and 50’s Big Band.

 Q. I want to transfer my film, but need to see what’s on it first.
 Do you have a viewer in the store?